3D ToursFeatured

 Is video-to-splat the same as video-to-3D model?

 Not exactly.
-Many people use those searches for the same goal, but Gaussian splatting creates a viewable 3D scene from captured views rather than a traditional mesh model in every case.
+Many people use those phrases for the same goal, but Gaussian splatting creates a viewable 3D scene from captured views rather than a traditional mesh model in every case.

 Can I use 360 video?